- 13 min. read

 Over the past several years, cyberattacks have made the news more and more in the United States.

-There are a couple of reasons for that, but the fact of the matter is that US companies and government entities are frequently the targets of malicious cyberattacks.
+There are a couple of reasons for that, but the fact of the matter is that US companies and government entities are frequently the targets of malicious cyberattacks, resulting in hacked websites, stolen user data, and astronomical financial losses.

 How much cyberattacks cost the US